haruishi43/py-edge-eval/.readme/dev.md

 - [x] Multiprocessing for evaluation
 - [ ] Set random seed for `correspond_pixels`
 - [x] Move the scripts into the source code (currently moved to `scripts` for testing)
+- [ ] test coverage for important functions (would like to make tests for all functions)
 - [ ] Make a CLI interface

 ## Bugs and Problems